shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

 Let's see the code of AAE in pytorch.in this code, we see text generation by using SMILES(molecular generation)

-I used pycharm; I suggest you use google collab for this code and please reduce the size of the data as real data needs a huge computation.
+I used pycharm; I suggest you to use google collab for this code and please reduce the size of the data as real data needs a huge computation.

 **Import dataset and data-preprocessing:**<br/>
-We use the same <a href="https://shiva1515.github.io/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Import_dataset" target="_blank">dataset</a> as we use in VAE to see the <a href="https://shiva1515.github.io/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Build vocabulary" target="_blank">vocabulary</a><br/>
+We use the same <a href="https://shiva1515.github.io/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Import_dataset" target="_blank">dataset</a> as we use in VAE and also same <a href="https://shiva1515.github.io/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Build vocabulary" target="_blank">vocabulary</a><br/>
-The data preprocessing part is same in VAE and AAE. and i explain about data preprocessing also.
+The data preprocessing part is same in VAE and AAE. and in the previous link I explain about data preprocessing also.

 **Model:**<br/>
 In the model section, we make 3 class that I already told you encoder, decoder and discriminator.
-We feed our vocabulary first to encoder this encoder tries to encode the input data and make a small vector which representation our whole input data now the decoder takes input from this small dimension latent vector and convert back into our original data.
+We feed our vocabulary first to encoder this encoder tries to encode the input data and make a small vector which representation our whole input data now the decoder takes input from this small dimension latent vector and convert back into our original data. here we use RNN with Adversarial Autoencoder as for similar text generation

 ```python
 import torch